-Listing of the books I am currently reading and have completed over the last several years:
+Listing of the books I have completed over the last several years:

 2018 Completed Reading List: